 Things to consider when choosing conservatory lighting

-Although choosing conservatory lighting may seem like a choice based on personal preference, there are a range of factors you should consider prior to deciding.
+The right conservatory lighting will be based on personal preference, but there are various factors you should also consider.

-Therefore, your conservatory positioning can largely influence your reliance on additional light sources.
+Your conservatory’s position can influence your reliance on additional light sources.

 Conservatory glazing (including roof)

-The type of glass you opt for can affect the amount of light that enters your conservatory.
-Certain types of glass will reduce the amount of light that enters your room so it’s worth doing your research prior to the build.
+The type of glass you choose can affect how much light enters your conservatory.
+Some types of glass will reduce the amount of light entering the space, so it’s a good idea to do your research before starting the project.

-The level of lighting required for your conservatory is also very much dependant on the purpose of the room.
-You may only be using the room at specific times of the day, so this will affect how much or little you need.
+The amount of lighting required for your conservatory will depend on the room’s purpose.
+You might use the space at specific times of day, so how much light you need will vary.

-For example, if you are using your conservatory as a room to relax and read a book in, you may only need a reading lamp for the evenings.
+If you use your conservatory for reading, you may only need a lamp for the evenings.

 Conservatory roof shape

-Therefore, you should factor in the type of lighting you require when designing your conservatory.
+So, you should factor in the type of lighting you want when designing your conservatory.

 Conservatory lighting ideas

-If you do not need a primary source of lighting you may opt for multiple low-level lighting sources such as table lamps.
+If you don’t need a primary lighting source, you may opt for multiple low-level lighting sources such as table lamps.

-Having more than one lamp means you can add or reduce the level of lighting required, as and when you see fit.
+Table lamps are versatile options — you can add or reduce the level of lighting required as needed.

-Free-standing floor lamps is a great conservatory lighting solution, especially if you plan to have your conservatory as a reading room to relax in.
+Free-standing floor lamps are an ideal conservatory lighting solution, especially if you plan to have your conservatory as a reading room to relax in.

-Floor lamps are strong enough to distribute the light throughout your conservatory but are also perfect if you need a concentrated light source (when reading for example).
+Floor lamps are strong enough to distribute the light throughout your conservatory but are also perfect if you need a concentrated light source.

-If you have enough wall space in your conservatory and like to hang artwork, you may combine lighting with your art, and opt for picture lighting.
+If you have enough wall space in your conservatory and like to hang artwork, you could combine lighting with your art and opt for picture lighting.

-Although the prime purpose is to shine the light on the pictures, they do too provide lighting to your room, so it’s a savvy option to consider if you don’t require too much additional lighting in your conservatory.
+Although their purpose is to shine light on pictures, they provide ample light in the room.
+So, they’re a smart option to consider if you don’t require too much additional lighting in your conservatory.

 Lights for a conservatory roof

-If you are opting for a modern, minimalist design then choosing wire lighting is the perfect option.
-In a lot of these designs, the bulb is the feature and is on display.
+If you prefer a more minimalist look, wire lighting is an excellent choice.
+In many of these designs, the bulb is the focal point prominently displayed.

-The advantage of this option is the style allows for multiple bulbs, providing a brighter source of light.
-The wires can also be arranged in a creative style to add a unique decorative effect.
+The benefit of this option is that the style allows for multiple bulbs, resulting in a brighter light source.
+You can also arrange the wires creatively to create a one-of-a-kind decorative effect.

-These work well inside the conservatory to create a relaxing, ambient setting – or can be draped across the top of the roof if you want to add more emphasis when the sun goes down.
+These look stylish inside the conservatory to create a relaxing atmosphere, or they can be draped across the top of the roof to add more emphasis when the sun goes down.

 LED strips or spotlighting

-Alternatively, LED strip lights offer a simple conservatory lighting solution.
-They don’t just need to be confined to your conservatory roof, either.
-Try placing LED strip lights under shelves or around skirting boards, for a modern feel.
+Alternatively, LED strip lights provide a simple conservatory lighting solution.
+They don’t even have to be limited to your conservatory roof.
+Try placing LED strip lights under shelves or around skirting boards for a modern look.

 Conservatory wall lighting options

-Your ‘conservatory walls’ could be one of two things; the dwarf walls that make up the base of your conservatory, or the exterior wall of your house that’s now within your conservatory.
+Your conservatory walls could be one of two things: dwarf walls that form the base of your conservatory or the exterior wall of your house enclosed by your conservatory.

-Wire lights and LED lights are always a good option for interior and exterior walls as they’re easy to fit — and can bring your conservatory walls to life for cheap.
+Wire lights and LED lights are a great option for interior and exterior walls as they’re easy to fit — and add character to your conservatory at an affordable price.

 Final thoughts on conservatory lighting

-You want to make sure you make the most of the natural light available, whilst opting for additional lighting options which complement the space.
+When it comes to conservatory lighting, you want to make the most of the available natural light while opting for additional lighting solutions that complement the space.